tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 Matty frowned.
 He did that when he didn’t get his way.

-“I got a plan, Matty,” I said with a smile that came to my face but was sad one just the same.
+“I got a plan, Matty,” I said with a smile that came to my face but was a sad one just the same.

 Matty: “Oh, shit.
 My blood brother,” Matty exclaimed lighting up like a pinball machine.
 “My man got a secret cash stash, amirite?
 You flexin’, hoss?
 Gimme the loot, gimme the loot!”